bodymindarts/tezos-habitat/README.md

 ```
 $ ./bin/extract_alphanet_source
 ```
-and then build the packages by entering the habitat studio:
+and then build the packages by entering the Habitat studio:

 ```
 $ hab studio enter